'The Last of Us' Season 2: Everything We Know

 The hit HBO series is set to adapt 'Part II' of the beloved video game series.

-If you're a fan of absolutely heartbreaking dramas and incredible, can't miss TV, then HBO's The Last of Us needs to be next on your watchlist.
+If you're a fan of absolutely heartbreaking dramas and can't miss TV, HBO's The Last of Us must be on your watchlist.
 Adapted from the lauded video game franchise of the same name, by Chernobyl creator Craig Mazin and game creator Neil Druckmann, the dystopian series concluded its first season in March 2023, leaving viewers with an intense emotional cliffhanger involving guarded survivor Joel (Pedro Pascal) and spitfire teen Ellie (Bella Ramsey).

 When will 'The Last of Us' Season 2 come out?